aburgisser/team-collaboration/docs/formation.md

 ## Administrative Roles

 Managing and facilitating highly collaborative scientific research requires investment in a variety of administrative roles.
-We suggest the following positions represent a minimum level of administrative support needed to foster scientific collaboration.
+We suggest the following positions represent a minimum level of administrative support needed to foster scientific collaboration:

 ### Program Manager

 The role of the program manager is to write the solicitation, guide the proposal peer-review process, allocate funds and provide big-picture guidance to the teams.
 For a high collaborative effort we recommend close coordination between the program manager and other administrative support described below, especially the science team lead.
-This will help ensure clear communication of high level programmatic needs to the group.
+This will help ensure clear communication of high level programmatic needs to the broader group.

 ### Project Manager

-There should be a dedicated Project Manager who takes care of logistics, schedules meetings, keeps records of team membership, tracks publications, organizes in-person meetings and facilitates communication between all the various players.
+There should be a dedicated Project Manager who takes care of logistics, schedules meetings, keeps records of team membership, tracks publications, organizes in-person meetings and facilitates cross-team communications.
 The best project managers will have some working understanding of the broad research objectives of the teams so that they can be on the lookout for potential collaborative opportunities as they arise.

 ### Science Team Lead